aengus1/ski-analytics-services/docs/cloudformation_polyfills.md

 - Lock down the app and site S3 buckets to only access through cloudformation.
 I believe this has to be done by changing the buckets from public website to private and then adding a cloudformation origin access identity

+### API Stack
+- reference the cognito user pool ARN from the auth stack, to be used as an authorizer for the getActivityLambda function.
+This should be possible with some tweaking, despite an outstanding bug in sls. see https://github.com/serverless/serverless/issues/3129